New local plan, publication version: supporting evidence

 Part 2 green belt assessment

-Part 2 assesses a number of sites within the Wycombe district, against the green belt purposes set out by the government in the National Planning Policy Framework.
+Part 2 assesses a number of sites within the Wycombe area, against the green belt purposes set out by the government in the National Planning Policy Framework.
 It also makes an initial assessment of their development potential.

 The part 2 contains the main report and appendices which contain individual pro-formas which assess each site individually, as well as a critical friend assessment by independent consultants Arup of the part 2 assessment.